What Are Agents in Artificial Intelligence?

 This article will delve into the ai agent meaning and ai agent definition, exploring the diverse world of these intelligent actors.
 We'll uncover the definition of intelligent agent, examining how they differ from other AI systems.
 We'll journey through the various types, from simple reflex agents that react to immediate stimuli, to sophisticated goal-based agents that plan complex strategies, and even learning agents that improve their performance over time.

-Furthermore, we’ll explore the exciting intersection of ai agents generative ai, where agents are not just reactive but also creative.
-By the end of this exploration, you’ll have a clear understanding of what AI agents are, how they work, and why they are poised to revolutionize our world.
+Furthermore, we'll explore the exciting intersection of AI agents and generative AI, where agents are not just reactive but also creative.
+By the end of this exploration, you'll have a clear understanding of what AI agents are, how they work, and why they are poised to revolutionize our world.
+Many enterprises are researching who invented ai agents to better understand the evolution of intelligent automation systems.

 The Core Definition of an AI Agent